Landlord and Tenant - CPLEA

 FAQ – Does the landlord have to paint between tenants?

-No. A landlord is not obligated to paint between tenants.
+No. The landlord does not have an obligation to paint between tenants.

-The landlord is obligated, under the Minimum Housing and Health Standards, to ensure that walls and ceilings are in good repair, with no cracks or holes and that they are easy to clean.
-In the bathroom, the walls must be smooth and non-absorbent.
-In the kitchen, the walls have to be in very good condition to ensure that bacteria and pests do not become a problem.
-These requirements mean that while a landlord does not have to paint between every tenant, the landlord does have to ensure that painting is done on a regular basis to meet health standards.
+However, the landlord must ensure that walls and ceilings are in good repair under the Minimum Housing and Health Standards.
+This includes no cracks or holes and that they are easy to clean.
+Bathroom walls must also be smooth and non-absorbent.
+Kitchen walls must in very good condition to ensure that bacteria and pests do not become a problem.
+These requirements mean that while a landlord does not have to paint between every tenant, the landlord should paint regularly to meet health standards.

 Funded by